Last Updated on November 9, 2022

-You want to make sure your Accountant Resume stands out from the rest by being both informative and entertaining to read without overwhelming the recruiter or hiring manager with irrelevant information.
+You want to make sure your resume stands out from the rest by being both informative and impressive to read, without overwhelming the recruiter or hiring manager with irrelevant information.

 Regardless of your experience as an Accountant, there are a few vital things that employers and recruiters need to know about you to ensure that you are the right fit for their team.

 The first aspect to highlight is the scope of your accounting role which relates to the organizational and management structure of a business.
-An accountant working in a small business may have complete financial jurisdiction because they report directly to the business owner, whereas an accountant employed by Fortune 500 company could be part of a financial team consisting of numerous accountants on similar levels each responsible for a specific division's financial recordkeeping.
+An accountant working in a small business may have complete financial jurisdiction because they report directly to the business owner.

 Secondly, Accountants in this day and age need to be tech-savvy to run the various software tools and accounting packages that the company uses.
 Examples include: MS Excel, Sage, SAP, QuickBooks, AccPac, and FreshBooks.
 They also need to be comfortable with CRM systems (Oracle), inventory management applications (InventPro), warehousing and distribution tools (OrderHive) and even sales applications (SalesForce).